ccloli/e-hentai-db/README.md

 ![](https://user-images.githubusercontent.com/8115912/62408371-c0a4fb80-b5fa-11e9-8f17-f15b2c4ab505.png)

 ### I got duplicate records when re-importing

-Do not cancel when importing, as the import script doesn't support resume import, so you'll have to truncate all table or delete them and create a new one
+~~Do not cancel when importing, as the import script doesn't support resume import, so you'll have to truncate all table or delete them and create a new one~~

+Now the import script supports resume importing, you can cancel your imports and run `npm run import` at any time, it'll start from your last record

 ### The query speed is still too slow when querying multiple tags